E

 Puppies

 East Siberian Laikas have an average litter size of 6-10 puppies.
-If you plan on adopting a puppy, you must vaccinate them at 16 weeks.
+If you plan on adopting a puppy, ensure they receive a series of core vaccinations every 2-4 weeks until at least 16 weeks of age, following current veterinary guidelines.

 East Siberian Laika puppies are much easier to train than adults.
 So it would be best if you could acclimate the puppy with your family and close friends from a young age.
 That way, there’s a much lower chance of any aggressive or erratic behavior coming out later in the Laika’s life.